 Annual Boardwalk Art Show and Festival

 Art lovers will be pleasantly surprised by Virginia Beach’s longest running annual oceanfront event.
 The Annual Boardwalk Art Show & Festival is one of the best outdoor art shows on the eastern seaboard!
 The Boardwalk Art Show is produced by the Virginia Museum of Contemporary Art (MOCA).
 Hundreds of artists from across the country converge on the boardwalks to display and sell their paintings, ceramics, crafts, jewelry, photography and more.
-Look for the art show and festival between 20th and 36th streets, June 19-21, 2020.
+Look for the art show and festival between 20th and 36th streets, on their website.

 Virginia Beach Neptune Festival

 The Virginia Beach Neptune Festival turns 47 in 2020.
 It’s one of the biggest and most popular festivals in Virginia Beach.
 Hundreds of thousands of people attend the Neptune Festival.
 You can hear concerts daily along the boardwalk.
 In fact, 35 performances from local, regional and national artists are scheduled this year.
 The nationally ranked Art & Craft Show features more than 250 artists displaying and selling their handmade wares.
 The kids can inspect sand sculptures created by world-renowned international sculptors.
 The Neptune Festival also includes an 8K race, Grand Parade, a volleyball tourney, Atlanta Regatta, a Youth Art Show and more.
 All of this makes the Neptune Festival one of the biggest and best free things to do in Virginia Beach.